qld-gov-au/swe/product-definition.md

 * The User interface (UI CoP) will review the page model’s use in January 2018 and discuss proposed changes.
 	+	Changes agreed by the group will be made to the template and these instructions.
 	+	Urgent changes can be made before then but a review of suggestions and non-urgent changes will be done in early 2018.)
-	+	Please contact oss.products@dsiti.qld.gov.au with change requests or to join the UI CoP.
 * The UI CoP will review the page model and the register on an ongoing basis to ensure that page models with an end date (i.e. tied to short-term campaigns) are decommissioned.

 # Additional components